Steve Thompson (footballer, born 1964)

 Steven James Thompson (born 2 November 1964) is an English retired professional footballer who played as a midfielder.
-He is the Head of Recruitment for Vanarama National League side Oldham Athletic.
+He is the Head of Recruitment for National League side Oldham Athletic.

 Playing career

 Thompson started his playing career as an apprentice at Bolton Wanderers before signing his first contract in 1982, and was at the club until 1991 playing in a total of 410 games, and scoring 57 goals in all competitions.
 He played on the winning side at Wembley in 1989 in the Football League Trophy final.
 On 13 August 1991, he signed for Luton Town for £180,000.
-However, his stay with the Hatters was short-lived, he made just five league appearances before moving to Leicester City two months later on 22 October where he played in 121 league games scoring six goals.
-He won the Player of the Season award twice while with the Foxes and would later describe his time with the club as probably the best three years as a footballer there.
+His stay with the Hatters was short-lived; he made just five league appearances before moving to Leicester City two months later, on 22 October, where he played in 121 league games scoring six goals.
+He won the Player of the Season award twice while with the Foxes and later described his time with the club as probably the best three years as a footballer.

-On 24 February 1995, Thompson moved to Burnley for a £200,000 transfer fee where he made 49 league appearances, scoring one goal before leaving at the end of the 1996–97 season.
-On 1 August 1997, he signed for Rotherham United where he made 106 league appearances, and scored fourteen goals.
-In the 2000–01 season he joined Halifax Town where he spent one season, playing 36 games and scoring two goals.
+On 24 February 1995, Thompson moved to Burnley for a £200,000 transfer fee.
+He made 49 league appearances, scoring one goal, before leaving at the end of the 1996–97 season.
+On 1 August 1997, he signed for Rotherham United, where he made 106 league appearances and scored fourteen goals.
+In the 2000–01 season, he joined Halifax Town, where he spent one season, playing 36 games and scoring two goals.
 He then spent a season with Leigh RMI before retiring from football.